openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 #.
 The **se.plan** team obtained gridded data on 2010 value of crop production per hectare (i.e. gross revenue per hectare) from the International Food Policy Research Institute’s MapSPAM project (International Food Policy Research Institute, 2019; Yu *et al.*, 2020).
 The resolution of this layer was 5 arc-minutes (approximately 10 km at the equator).
 #.
 The team updated the MapSPAM data to 2017 using country-specific data on total cereal yield from FAOSTAT (FAO, 2020a) and the global producer price index for total cereals (also from FAOSTAT).
 The MapSPAM data reflect gross revenue from a much wider range of crops than cereals, but cereals are the dominant crops in most countries.
 #.
 The team multiplied the data from Step 2 by an estimate of the share of crop revenue that was attributable to land (i.e. the land-rent share).
 The rent-share estimates differed across countries and, where data permitted, by first-level administrative subdivisions (e.g. states, provinces) within countries.
 The team developed the rent-share estimates through a two-step procedure:
     #.
 It used 229 859 annual survey observations spanning 2004–2017 from 196 327 unique farm households (FAO, 2020c) in 32 LMICs to statistically estimate a model that related profit from growing crops to fixed inputs.
 Table E1 shows the distribution of observations by country in the statistical model, and Table E2 shows the estimation results for the model.
-The dependent variable in the model was the natural logarithm of profit ("lnQuasiRent" in the table), and fixed inputs were represented by the natural logarithms of cultivated area ("lncultivated") and family labor ("lnfamlabor") and a binary (“dummy”) variable that indicated whether the farm was mechanized ("dmechuse").
+The dependent variable in the model was the natural logarithm of profit ("lnQuasiRent" in the table), and fixed inputs were represented by the natural logarithms of cultivated area ("lncultivated") and family labor ("lnfamlabor"); a binary (“dummy”) variable indicated whether the farm was mechanized ("dmechuse").
 The model also included year dummies and fixed effects for regions (countries or first-level subdivisions, depending on the survey), which controlled for unobserved factors that varied across time but not regions (the year dummies) and unobserved factors that varied across regions but not time (region-fixed effects).
 Post-estimation, the team calculated land rent for each observation by multiplying profit by 0.325, the estimated coefficient on the log cultivated area variable.
 This procedure assumes that the coefficients on inputs in the log–log profit model can be interpreted as profit shares.
 This assumption is valid if production has constant returns to scale (i.e. if the coefficients add up to 1, which they approximately do in the model).
     #.
 The team used sampling weights from the surveys to calculate mean values of crop revenue and land rent for each region in the sample.
-It then calculated the ratio of mean land rent to mean crop revenue (i.e. the land-rent share for each region); it also statistically related the rent shares to a set of spatial variables, which included:

--   the region’s gross domestic product per capita in 2015 (Kummu *et al.*, 2018);
--   its population density in 2015 (CIESIN, 2018);
--   the strength of property rights in it (see discussion of this variable in Appendix F);
--   area shares of terrestrial ecoregions in it (Olson and Dinerstein, 2002); and
--   its classification by World Bank region.
+It then calculated the ratio of mean land rent to mean crop revenue (i.e. the land-rent share for each region); it also statistically related the rent shares to a set of spatial variables, which included: the region’s gross domestic product (GDP) per capita in 2015 (Kummu *et al.*, 2018); its population density in 2015 (CIESIN, 2018); the strength of property rights in it (see discussion of this variable in Appendix F); area shares of terrestrial ecoregions in it (Olson and Dinerstein, 2002); and its classification by World Bank region.
 Table E3 shows the estimation results for the rent-share model.
 The team used this model to predict rent shares for the LMICs spanned by **se.plan** and, where possible, first-level subdivisions within them.
 #.
 The team estimated the value of cropland in perpetuity by dividing the annual land rent estimates from Step 3 by 0.07, under the assumption that the financial discount rate is 7 percent.
 It based this assumption on the mean value of real interest rates across the LMICs in the tool (World Bank, 2020).

 Pastureland
 ***********

 The **se.plan** team used similar procedures to estimate the value of pastureland.
-In place of cropland Step 1 and Step 2, it:
+In place of cropland in Step 1 and Step 2, it:

 #.
 Predicted pastureland area in 2015 by first statistically relating pastureland percentage in 2000 (FAO, 2007; Van Velthuizen *et al.*, 2007) to a set of land cover variables for 2000 at 300 m resolution from the European Space Agency (ESA, 2017), then using the resulting statistical model and 2015 values of the land cover variables to predict 2015 pastureland area within each 300 m grid cell.
 #.
 Calculated gross revenue from livestock around 2017 by multiplying gridded data on livestock numbers (buffaloes, cattle, goats, horses and sheep) in 2010 at 10 km resolution (FAO, 2018) by 2017 estimates of production value per animal, calculated by using country-specific data on stocks of animals and production value of livestock products from FAOSTAT (FAO, 2020b).
 It adjusted the resulting estimates of gross revenue per grid cell to include production only from grazing lands, not from feedlots, by using FAO estimates of national shares of meat production from grazing lands provided by the World Bank.
 #.
 Calculated gross revenue per hectare around 2017 by dividing gross revenue from Step 2 by pastureland area from Step 1.

-Compared to cropland Step 3, household survey data on livestock production on pastureland (FAO, 2020c) were too limited to estimate land-rent shares that varied across countries or first-level subdivisions.
-Instead, the statistical rent-share estimate used in the tool, 6.1 percent of gross revenue, is identical across all countries and first-level subdivisions.
+Compared to cropland in Step 3, household survey data on livestock production on pastureland (FAO, 2020c) were too limited to estimate land-rent shares that varied across countries or first-level subdivisions.
+Instead, the statistical rent-share estimate used in the tool (6.1 percent of gross revenue) is identical across all countries and first-level subdivisions.
 Step 4 was the same as for cropland.

 Implementation costs
 ^^^^^^^^^^^^^^^^^^^^